GIVING SOMETHING BACK

 ABOUT THE AUTHOR

 Hello and Welcome.
 This is a place to find personal help for searching the Internet.
 The author is Richard A. Lawhern -- called "Red" by friends, though my hair isn't anymore.
-I'm a systems engineer and operations research analyst with 40 years of experience in acquisition management and systems engineering for military systems.
-I've authored several cyberspace training courses and video tapes and helped various employers to train staff.
-In my so-called spare time, I support the Trigeminal Neuralgia Association as a network contact, providing literature and internet research to chronic pain patients.
-I also mentor young people who are struggling with life in our times.
-I and my spouse of 29 years now live near Charlotte NC.
-To send me email, select Giving Something_Back
+I retired as a systems engineer and operations research analyst, with 42 years of experience in acquisition management and systems engineering for military systems.

-"Red" Lawhern This page last updated December 2008
+"Red" Lawhern This page last updated April 2018

 *